fortrabbit/quotes/readme.md

-# Fabulous developer quotes
+See all the quotes here in the gh-pages branch: http://fortrabbit.github.io/quotes/

+# Quotes for developers

-This is a collection of quotes for developers.
+People like the quote of the day in our Dashboard.
+So this is all of them.
+This is our list of hand-collected quotes for developers.
 Motivation about the things that really matter in life: Bugs, release cycles and launch dates.
-It includes a collection of a few hundred quotes with author, just look at the `quotes.json`.
+It includes a collection of a few hundred quotes with author.
+Source is the `quotes.json`.

-## How to use it
+## How to contribute

-Do what ever you want with it.
-Use at own risk.
-Due to our background quotes are PHPish.
-Sources have not been researched.
-We have included this as a subtree in our Dashboard and we print a different quote each day on our Dashboard.

-## Examples

-> On the Internet, nobody knows you’re a dog.

-Peter Steiner

----

-> One man’s constant is another man’s variable.

-Alan J. Perlis

----

-> Code never lies, comments sometimes do.

-Ron Jeffries
+Fork repo, add changes, pull-request.
+Please update both: json & php file.

-## Build JSON from PHP
+## How to build JSON from PHP

 `php -r 'echo json_encode(include("quotes.php"), JSON_PRETTY_PRINT | JSON_UNESCAPED_UNICODE);' > quotes.json`

+## TODO

+* Make the gh-pages branch use the master source of the JSON file
+* Make gh-pages perform better

+## License

+WTFPL